French Apple Cake [Gluten Free]

 What type of apples are best for cake?

 Pick up varieties that are considered firm, and you can mix tart with sweet like you would for a pie.
-This means Granny Smith, Golden Delicious, and Pink Lady are all great options.
+I prefer a slightly tangy apple like Gravenstein or Granny Smith apples.

 How do I cut apples for cake?